sbstjn/jwkserve/README.md

 * Fetch the provided JWKS Endpoint (usually at `/.well-known/jwks.json`)
 * Parse JSON structure and retrieve key with `kid` from JWT `Header`

-When writing automated tests for authentication and authorization flows, requiring a real identity provider adds complexity. `jwkserve` serves the needed endpoints and allows easy generation of generic claims and token structures.
+In my experience, when writing automated tests for authentication and authorization flows, requiring a real identity provider adds unnecessary complexity.
+That's where `jwkserve` comes in—it serves the needed endpoints and allows easy generation of generic claims and token structures.

 ## Installation